hyosung11/Launch-School/Courses/journal.md

 13:19 Studied OLOO, but I want to write out code examples to solidify my knowledge.
 Time to go to the couch.

 14:32 Studied "prototypal and pseudo-classical inheritance".

+15:37 Studying "Higher-order functions" but put a lot of other notes about functions in this section.
+I have to pee.